 He and his wife live in West Reading.
 He is the father of two and the grandfather of three.

 Mike Keller is the host of The WEEU Morning Show.
 He joined the WEEU Staff in the summer of 2010 after working for radio stations in Philadelphia and Harrisburg.
 He grew up right here in Berks County, graduated from Schuylkill Valley High School and attended Kutztown University.
-Mike is also a graduate of the Connecticut School of Broadcasting in Cherry Hill, NJ.
+Mike also is a graduate of the Connecticut School of Broadcasting in Cherry Hill, NJ.

-Mike has done a little bit of everything here at The Voice, including serving as a fill-in host on Charlie and Company, The Jo Painter Show and The Sports Democracy.
+Mike has done a little bit of everything here at The Voice, including serving as a fill-in host on Charlie and Company, The Jo Painter Show and Sports Democracy.
 He continues to produce the daily entertainment reports that air during the Afternoon News Update.

 ‘East Side’ Dave Kline is an award-winning singer/songwriter, performer, host and producer with hundreds of radio, TV and recorded projects in his resume.
-A voting member of the IBMA and NARAS (Grammy Awards as a producer), Dave produces and hosts the weekly, one-hour Mountain Folk show which has been on the air in one form or another for more than thirty years.
+A voting member of the IBMA and NARAS (Grammy Awards as a producer), Dave produces and hosts the weekly, one-hour Mountain Folk show, which has been on the air in one form or another for more than thirty years.

-The Mountain Folk show offers a weekly assortment of bluegrass, folk, alpine, critter, outdoor/environmentally-themed, and mountain music and you’re invited to tune in and join us in the Mountain Folk Theater of the Mind for a weekly assortment of interviews and related interludes and topical chats.
+The Mountain Folk show offers a weekly assortment of bluegrass, folk, alpine, critter, outdoor/environmentally-themed, and mountain music, and you’re invited to tune in and join us in the Mountain Folk Theater of the Mind for a weekly assortment of interviews and related interludes and topical chats.
 You’ll be greeted with a hearty “Howdy Hi!” and you’ll be thanked for “coming up the well-worn path to the top of the mountain where you can yank up a stump, sit ‘er down and relax for an hour!”
 It’s alternative radio and it’s all meant to deliver smiles and toe-tappin’ fun.
 We’ll see you on the “other side of the mountain.”

 When Dave is not reporting or covering the news, he likes to read novels, listen to classic rock music, and he enjoys outdoor recreational activities.
-Dave is also a passionate baseball fan.
+Dave also is a passionate baseball fan.

-Roberts started hosting “The Sports Democracy” talk show in 1999.
+Roberts started hosting The Sports Democracy talk show in 1999.

 For the past ten years, Roberts has been WEEU’s Color Analyst for local high school football and basketball games.
 He also claims to be better looking than his identical twin brother, Grant.

-Suzy has more than 35 years experience “on air” in radio and television broadcasting….including more than 20 years right here at WEEU.
+Suzy has more than 35 years experience on air in radio and television broadcasting, including more than 20 years right here at WEEU.
 She has worked as a news director, production director, talk show host and music show host.
-She’s also worked as a television news anchor and producer and was the first female anchor woman in Berks County.
-She was also the director, co-owner and a teacher at the Pennsylvania Broadcast Iinstitute which operated in reading for more than 15 years.
+She also worked as a television news anchor and producer and was the first female anchor woman in Berks County.
+She was the director, co-owner and a teacher at the Pennsylvania Broadcast Institute, which operated in Reading for more than 15 years.